 List your courses to indicate how you fulfill the specific requirements for the program

 If you are still studying for your Bachelor's degree when making the admission application then please write in the personal letter which courses and credits are yet to be completed.

 Follow the instructions at universityadmission.se on how to apply and how to submit your supporting documents.
 Please do not send any documents directly to the department.

 Dates and deadlines

-January 15 – Last date to apply for Master programs for all applicants
+January 15 – The last date to apply for Master programs for all applicants.

 Application period: October 16 - January 15

 All applications must be sent through universityadmissions.se.
 The number of students admitted to each of our programs is limited and admission is granted on a competitive basis.
 Candidates will be selected by an admission committee.